parmoo/parmoo/docs/papers/joss/paper.md

 derived from the outputs of one or more computationally expensive simulations.
 Such problems are ubiquitous in science and engineering.

-ParMOO is a Python framework for solving multiobjective simulation optimization problems in parallel and at scale, while exploiting structure in how the simulation outputs are used to formulate the optimization problem.
+ParMOO is a Python framework and library of solver components for building and deploying highly customized multiobjective simulation optimization solvers.
+ParMOO is designed to help engineers, practitioners, and optimization experts to easily exploit available structure in how the simulation outputs are used to formulate the objectives for the optimization problem.
-In the *Example Problems* section, we will see two examples of such structure.
-First, a case where the objectives are formed by taking the sum-of-squared simulation outputs, and another where two objectives are obtained through an expensive real-world experiment, but the third objective is just an algebraic equation.
+We will elaborate on these structures, and provide two examples in future sections.
 Additionally, ParMOO is:

  - an open-source project on [GitHub](https://github.com/parmoo/parmoo),
  - ``pip``-installable via [PyPI](https://pypi.org/project/parmoo), and
  - fully [documented](https://parmoo.readthedocs.io).

+# Target Audience

+For this paper, the target audience includes

 # Multiobjective Simulation Optimization Software